How to become a LEED AP?

 The LEED AP specialty designation is the desired credential for professionals that seek to establish themselves as ready to help projects become LEED certified.
 It is beyond basic knowledge and dives in to the specifics of the LEED rating system including project point options, base calculations, product selection and overall credit knowledge with an understanding of how the credits work together to achieve maximum potential.

 The LEED AP exam comprises 100 selected multiple-choice questions and each part must be completed in 2 hours with an additional 20 minutes for a survey.

-The combined exam contains 200 selected multiple-choice questions with an additional 15 questions survey at the end.
-Total time allowed for the combined Green Associate and LEED AP exam will be 4 hours with 20 additional minutes allowed for the survey.
+The exam contains 100 selected multiple-choice questions with an additional 15 questions survey at the end.
+Total time allowed for the LEED AP exam will be 2 hours with 20 additional minutes allowed for the survey.

 After completion of the exam you will be instantly graded on a scale system determined by the GBCI.
 A passing grade will instantly grant you a LEED AP specialty designation that you tested under.
 Congratulations!
 You have become a LEED AP.